AliakseiKrasko/auth_test/README.md

-# 🔐 Test Assignment – Authorization Screen
+# 🔐 Test Assignment – Authorization

 ## 📌 Task
 Implement an authorization screen with support for two-factor authentication (2FA) and proper handling of all API error states.